Do You Have a Defense to Your Criminal Case?

-Sometimes the defenses are as simply as “no I didn't do that.”
-It doesn't necessarily have to be self-defense or alibi or entrapment or any of the other defenses that we've listed here.
-We of course have utilized these defenses having practiced criminal defense in Los Angeles county now for twenty-five years, but again, it has to be a situation where the defense is applicable based on the circumstances of the case.
+Sometimes the defenses are as simple as “no, I didn't do that.”
+It doesn't necessarily have to be self-defense, alibi, entrapment, or any of the other defenses we've listed here.
+We, of course, have utilized these defenses, having practiced criminal defense in the Los Angeles County and San Fernando Valley now for twenty-five years.
+Still, again, it has to be a situation where the reason is applicable based on the circumstances of the case.

 Reviewing All The Specific Details With Our Attorneys

-So, the prosecutors are going to be able to block this entrapment defense because they're going to be able to say, this guy is predisposed.
+So, the prosecutors will be able to block this entrapment defense because they're going to be able to say, this guy is predisposed.
 Why is he here?
 This is right where all the neighbors are complaining of prostitution activities.

 Using The Right Defense Under The Circumstances

-Alibi is another defense you have to be careful when you use this defense, because if you use it at the wrong time under the wrong circumstances, it can really undermine your entire case.
-I've seen other less-seasoned attorneys try to use the alibi defense in a case, and then when they’re client is on the stand trying to meet the elements of the alibi defense, they end up saying something that makes it clear that they're not telling the truth.
+Alibi is another defense you must be careful of when using because if you use it at the wrong time under bad circumstances, it can undermine your entire case.
+I've seen other less-seasoned attorneys try to use the alibi defense in an issue, and then when their client is on the stand trying to meet the elements of the alibi defense, they end up saying something that makes it clear that they're not telling the truth.

-You're probably going to end up getting convicted, and if you get convicted you're going to end up serving jail or prison time or getting some sort of ramifications that you might have been able to avoid had you just worked something out through your attorney and not tried to assert a defense that really wasn't appropriate to your case.
-Every case is unique and our experienced criminal defense lawyers will need to closely review all the details.
+You're probably going to end up getting convicted.
+If you get convicted, you're going to end up serving jail or prison time or getting some ramifications that you might have been able to avoid had you just worked something out through your attorney and not tried to assert a defense that wasn't appropriate to your case.
+Every case is unique, and our experienced criminal defense lawyers will need to review the details closely.
 However, the most common defenses include the following: